True Colours (Split Enz album): Cover

 The album cover was initially released in four colour combinations – yellow and blue, red and green, purple and yellow, and blue and orange – but would ultimately be given another four makeovers with releases in lime green and pink, hot purple and burnt orange, gold and platinum (to mark its sales milestones), and finally yellow, blue and red.

 Crombie later said, "There was a lot of resistance initially.
 For some reason they thought people would get confused.
 It was just playing with it really.
 Why not?
 In the end there were 11 covers.
 The rarest one is the black and white one that got sent out to the press.
 There's about 100 of them, with Textas to colour your own.
 So, if you're really keen, you'll have 11."

 When it was later released on the A&M label, imaginative shapes and patterns covered the vinyl using a technique known as "laser-etching".
 When light hit the record, these designs would protrude and spin about the room.
 The album was the first to ever use this technique, originally designed to discourage the creation of counterfeit copies.

+In 2024, NZ Post issued a set of four commemorative stamps depicting the True Colours album cover ($2.00 purple/yellow, $3.30 yellow/blue, $4.00 blue/orange, $6.90 red/green).

 Reissues

 True Colours was remastered by Eddie Rayner and re-released on two occasions.
 Firstly in 2003, and yet again with the rest of the Split Enz catalogue on 20 May 2006 with the bonus tracks "Things" and "Two of a Kind".
 In October 2010, the album was listed at number 22 in the book, 100 Best Australian Albums, despite Split Enz being a New Zealand group.

 On the 40th anniversary of the release in 2020, the album was remixed by Rayner, reissued as True Colours: 40th Anniversary Mix and reached number one on the New Zealand Albums chart again.
+According to Recorded Music NZ, this set a record for the album with the longest span between weeks at number one.